 While the wooden benches were removed in 2019, the fountain planter continues to provide an impressive entrance to Gregory Park while offering visitors a place to enjoy nature’s beauty.

 Through the years support has been provided by Jackie Burkey, the John Turcotte family, City of Brainerd, Minnesota Green, and the Brainerd Garden Club.

 Gardening Presentations at Good Samaritan – Woodland Campus

-Crow Wing County Master Gardeners also assist in the Good Samaritan Community Garden based on the Woodland campus!
+Crow Wing County Master Gardeners also assist in the Good Samaritan Community Garden based on the Woodland campus.
 Good Samaritan residents can choose their raised bed and be matched up with a partner to help take care of it and harvest the veggies.
-Any extra harvested vegetables and flowers can be used in the Good Samaritan Dietary Departments and served at mealtime!
+Any extra harvested vegetables and flowers can be used in the Good Samaritan Dietary Departments and served at mealtimes.

 If you are interested in volunteering or want more information about this community garden, contact Woodland Campus at 218-829-1429.

-Master Gardeners are helping to protect and restore many bodies of waters by assisting with the planting of shoreland buffers and rain gardens.
+Master Gardeners are helping to protect and restore many bodies of water by assisting with the planting of shoreland buffers and rain gardens.

 A shoreland buffer is a simple and direct method of protecting a lake by preserving or restoring a buffer of native vegetation along the shoreline.
 These buffers slow down and infiltrate the runoff that otherwise might be going straight into the lake.